polyfillpolyfill/polyfill-service/README.md

 Monitoring
 ----------

 We use Graphite and [Grafana] to keep track of application metrics.
-We can view requests, bundle build duration, cache hit ratios, and memory usage.
+You can view requests, bundle build duration, cache hit ratios, and memory usage.
 It's important after a deploy to make sure we haven't unexpectedly had an impact on these.

 We also use [Pingdom] to track uptime.
 You should get notifications if you're a member of the Origami team.